 My immune system was struggling for years to maintain a healthy course.
 In my 30’s and 40’s the disease of spondyloarthritis (inflammatory arthritis) reared its ugly face, declaring full control of my body.
 I am quite sure this latent inflammation is the root cause.
 Before really thinking about the question, “When did you first notice symptoms?”
 I honestly believed I had a healthy childhood.
 I remember softball, long car rides, family gatherings, state parks, and movie nights.
 I pushed my body to its limits for my career.
 But, the more I recalled how I really felt when young, I saw the signs of low-level inflammation sitting undetected, quietly ravaging my body until the point where it was unable to manage it.
 I am now coping with the repercussions of chronic inflammatory disease, and struggle to manage the damage that was done the best I can.

-My health could have been managed sooner had someone listened
+My axial spondyloarthritis could have been managed sooner had someone listened

 Being honest about my health, I was much younger when the fatigue, pain, and irritability began.
 But, as mild as these symptoms were, the warnings were easily disregarded or explained away.
 Due to my spry age, appearing well, and seemingly quite capable of caring for myself growing up, I couldn’t possibly be sick.
 Little did I know these were indications of a much bigger problem that could have been managed far sooner than later.
 In my case, the damage was already done.